RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 The alpha version of the dashboard uses the default weighted truck tripe rate of 0.67 heavy duty truck trips per thousand sq.ft of building space from rule 2305.d.(C) As noted earlier, the assessor database sq.ft. for the parcel has a 0.65 multiplier to the parcel area to estimate the indoor building area.

-Diesel particulate matter and NOx emissions are based on year 2022 EMFAC2007 (version 2.3) emission factors.
+Diesel particulate matter, NOx, and CO2 emissions are based on year 2022 EMFAC2007 (version 2.3) emission factors for the 2022 Heavy-duty fleet year.
 Diesel PM2.5 emissions are 0.00037807 pounds per mile.
 NOx emissions are 0.01098794 pounds per mile.
+CO2 emissions are 4.21520828 pounds per mile.
 Vehicle trips were multiplied by an average truck trip distance of 50 miles.
 The trip distance is purely arbitrary but is likely an underestimate of trip distances to and from the Ports of Los Angeles/Long Beach for Inland Empire warehouses and an overestimate of trip distances for LA county warehouses.

-The final code for calculating the selected warehouses square footage, truck trips, and diesel PM emissions is reproduced exactly below.
+The final code for calculating the selected warehouses square footage, truck trips, and pollutant emissions is reproduced exactly below.

 ```{r}
 ##Add variables for Heavy-duty diesel truck calculations